knetikmedia/knetikcloud-ruby-client/docs/NotificationsApi.md

 Enable or disable direct notifications for a user

 Allows enabling or disabling messages for a given notification type when sent direct to the user.
 Notifications can still be retrieved by endpoint.
-For notifications broadcased to a topic, see the topic service to disable messages for the user there.
+For notifications broadcased to a topic, see the topic service to disable messages for the user there. <br><br><b>Permissions Needed:</b> NOTIFICATIONS_ADMIN or self

 ### Example
 ```ruby